-Tailwind CSS v4 Native Integration
+Tailwind SVG utilities for Tailwind CSS v4

 svgpack can generate output tailored for Tailwind v4, using @theme and @utility so your SVG variables and utilities are consumed natively by Tailwind’s pipeline.